Second order equation of motion for electromagnetic radiation back-reaction: Applying the three approaches in the nonrelativistic regime: Harmonic force

 We can see that $\Lalp > 0$ and $0 < \Lbet < 1$ are necessary for $\Lome \neq 0$.
 Hence, the equation of motion with the radiation term \eqref{qew} reads

-According to this equation, radiation causes that \begin{itemize} \item the effect of the elastic force is reduced by a certain factor, and \item the motion is damped by a term proportional to velocity. \end{itemize}
+According to this equation, radiation causes that \begin{itemize} \item the effect of the harmonic force is reduced by a certain factor, and \item the motion is damped by a term proportional to velocity. \end{itemize}

 We can see in this case, too, that the condition that the self-force must be zero if the external force is zero suffices to determine the self-force function completely.